Care, Chaos, and the Cost of Wanting Peace

 So we did.

-When peace Causes Conflict
+When Peace Causes Conflict

 I tried to be discreet, knowing how sensitive the situation can be at home.
 Still, it didn't go unnoticed.
-Having Eve and over again—especially for a third night this week—sparked another argument.
+Having Eve over again—especially for a third night this week—sparked another argument.

 From my perspective, it shouldn't have been a problem.
 Two nights with kids.
 One night without.
 When she's here alone, we stay in my room, keep to ourselves, and don't disrupt anyone else's space.